Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model

-In the context of inclusive DIS, we have re-derived the factorization formula at LO with the aid of a final state quark jet function, explicitly separating the partonic internal kinematics, which needs to be approximated, from the hard scattering dynamics, that can be systematically expanded in powers of $|\vect{k}_T/Q|$ and, for light quarks, of $m_q/Q$.
+In the context of inclusive DIS, we have re-derived the QCD factorization formula with the aid of a final state quark jet function, explicitly separating the partonic internal kinematics, which needs to be approximated, from the hard scattering dynamics, that can be systematically expanded in powers of $|\vect{k}_T/Q|$ and, for light quarks, of $m_q/Q$.
 In particular, we have obtained a gauge invariant factorized formula for the leading power (or ``leading-twist'') contribution to the DIS cross section, that in fact coincides with the asymptotic formula evaluated at a rescaled variable $\bar x$ instead of $x_B$.
+Using a jet diagram proved essential for the gauge invariance of the result, and no change in the operator definition of parton distributions proved necessary.

-While our proof has been obtained at LO, its generalization to NLO should not present essential difficulties because any diagram at any order can be written as a trace term multiplied by an overall 4-momentum conservation delta function, as we have done in Eq.~\ref{eq:Wmunufact}, thus isolating the part of the cross section in need of kinematic approximation from the part where the partonic dynamics comes into play, that can be expanded in a power series around collinear partons.
-This is the central idea of our approach: isolating the kinematics of the external legs of the hard scattering diagram from the rest, and performing a \textit{minimal} set of (uncontrolled) approximations only there.
-The goodness of these approximations, can then be checked by factorizing the model cross section and comparing this to the full calculation.
+While our proof has been obtained at LO, a generalization to NLO should not present essential difficulties.
+Indeed, any diagram at any order can be written as a trace term multiplied by an overall 4-momentum conservation delta function, as we have done in Eq.~\eqref{eq:Wmunufact}, thus isolating the part of the cross section in need of kinematic approximation from the terms in which partonic dynamics comes into play.
+The latter can be expanded in a power series around collinear partons, and transverse momentum and parton virtuality contributions are included in higher-twist terms.
+Let us stress that this is the central idea of our approach: isolating the kinematics of the external legs of the hard scattering diagram from the rest, and performing a \textit{minimal} set of (uncontrolled) approximations only there.